jo2lxq/wafl/WAFL-ViT/README.md

 Here, $n$ and $k$ are the devices that participated in the training. $nbr(n)$ is the set of neighbor nodes of device $n$. $W^n$ indicates the parameters of MLP head of device $n$. $\lambda$ is the coefficient which should be between 0 and 1.

+## Datasets for WAFL-ViT Evaluation

+As of April 2025, we provide two datasets for WAFL-ViT evaluation.
-## Chulalongkorn University Building Recognition Dataset
+1. UTokyo Building Recognition Dataset (UTBR)
+   Please follow the instructions below to use UTBR.
-If you want to use CUBR dataset, please read [CUBR README](./CU/README.md).
+2. Chulalongkorn University Building Recognition Dataset (CUBR) If you want to use CUBR, please visit [CUBR README](./CU/README.md).

 ## UTokyo Building Recognition Dataset